 If You’re Looking for a Risk-Free Guarantee, Opt for a Hotel

 If the gamble of booking with Airbnb and having a terrible experience isn’t sitting right with you, consider opting for a hotel stay where you can relax with the guarantee of fixed pricing and no surprises payments.

 Airbnb Positives: Fantastic for Group Travel and Longer Stays

 Since Airbnb launched in August 2007, the company has seen massive growth.
-In fact, in the second quarter of 2022, the company had 103.7 million bookings by guests, the highest number of bookings the company has seen, according to Property Management.
+In fact, in the second quarter of 2022 alone, the company had 103.7 million bookings by guests according to Property Management.
 Additionally, Airbnb’s year-over-year booking growth was up 27% in the second quarter of 2022.
 Not only has the company made an incredible comeback from the losses it suffered during the global pandemic, but this vacation rental site is likely here to stay.

 There are certain circumstances where experts recommend an Airbnb instead of a hotel.